Great Asby Scar

 A glacier created this huge chasm and gifted us a unique landscape framed by dolerite rock columns.

-To get to High Cup Nick there is 10km of remote moorland singletrack to navigate.
+To get to High Cup Nick there is 10km of remote moorland singletrack to navigate with the beck a useful guide and two wooden bridges as well as wooden boards used to span the waters and boggy areas!

 Salter Fell Road

 We cross the Bowland Fells on a Roman track that in the 14th Century was used to transport salt from the marshes at Morecambe Bay into Lancashire.
-The track is also known as Hornby Road.
+The track is also known as Hornby Road and straddles the border between Lancashire and North Yorkshire.

 Scar House